meonkeys/shb/pelican/website/content/pages/home.md

 * Docker container manager
 * Docker Compose service manager

-It comes with mario, a program to help you set up your server and install a few services recommended by the author.
+It comes with mario, a program to help you set up your server and install a few services recommended by the author: Nextcloud, Jellyfin, Wallabag, Watchtower, and Scratch.

 ### Origin story